scomup/EasyGaussianSplatting/docs/forward.md

 # The Forward Process of 3D Gaussian Splatting

-This document describes the **forward process** of 3D Gaussian Splatting, which is the process of rendering trained 3D Gaussians onto a 2D scene.
+This document describes the **forward process** of 3D Gaussian Splatting, which is the process of rendering trained 3D Gaussians onto a 2D image.

 First, the required input data is defined as parameters and settings.